 An amount calculated from the value of Fixed Assets less the balances on Capital Adjustment Account.
 The sum represents the "underlying" need to borrow of the OPCC.
-The OPCC is required to make an annual provision of 4% of this amount from revenue resources to meet its debt repayment obligations.
+The OPCC is required to set aside some for its revenue budget each year as provision for debt repayment.
 This is known as the Minimum Revenue Provision